What is the best video captioning tool I’ve used so far?

 I found Descript’s user interface a little bit strange at first.
 But once I got used to it, I find it simple enough to navigate.
 Just the fact that you can modify captions very easily is great.

 The software has something called the composer.
 You only need to press control then K (or command and K on a Mac), and then it shows you options on what you might want to add to your project like another track, text, or video cues.
-The composer makes it easy modify your project because you don’t need to find editing tools from taskbars or menus.
+The composer makes it easy to modify your project because you don’t need to find editing tools from taskbars or menus.

 Captioning and transcribing in Descript is really easy and straightforward.
-Once you start a new project and upload a video, it automatically presents you the option to have it transcribed.
+Once you start a new project and upload a video, it automatically presents you with the option to have it transcribed.
 It only takes a few minutes for the software to complete a transcription, and when it does, the result is superb.

 Always remember that you’re editing the caption in “correct text” mode.
 You’ll see the option at the top left corner.
 If you edit the caption while on “edit media” mode, it’ll actually cut or modify the media.